cjyuan/cyf-notes/ITP-Onboarding-PR.md

     </p>
 ```

-To understand why, you can ask ChatGPT these questions:
+To understand why, you can ask AI these questions:
-- How HTML treat mutliple whitespace characters in text?
+- How HTML treats multiple whitespace characters in text?
 - What's the advantage of not writing a long paragraph of text in a single line in HTML?

 VSCode's "Format Document" feature can help us format our code for better readability and consistency, including breaking a long line of text into shorter lines of text.